The Overlapping Epidemics

 Blood Pressure Medications and Uric Acid

-Understanding which antihypertensives affect uric acid is crucial for optimizing treatment in gout patients:
+Understanding which antihypertensives affect uric acid is crucial for optimizing treatment in people with gout:

 Medications That Raise Uric Acid (Use with Caution)